 Appeal upheld: The student may be set a substitute task, granted an extension with or without penalty, or in exceptional circumstances, provided with an estimate based on other evidence (determined at end of course).
+Students are expected to attempt all assessment tasks.
 Appeal declined: If the task was not submitted, the student will receive a zero mark and be issued with an 'N' warning notification.
 As assessment tasks are a mandatory component of the HSC course, the student would be expected to make a genuine attempt at the assessment task.
 The student would then receive feedback for their response.
 If the task was submitted, it will be graded according to the marking criteria for the task.
 If the attempt was deemed a non-serious attempt an 'N' warning notification will be issued.